grafana/agent/docs/configuration-reference.md

   [enabled: <boolean> | default = false]

   # Automatically collect metrics from this integration.
 If disabled,
-  # the redis_exporter integration will be run but not scraped and thus not
+  # the dnsmasq_exporter integration will be run but not scraped and thus not
   # remote-written.
 Metrics for the integration will be exposed at
   # /integrations/redis_exporter/metrics and can be scraped by an external
   # process.